savonet/book/workflow.md

 artist and title (although those are generally already present in files), but also internal information such as cue in and cue out time.

+#### The process protocol

 More powerful, the `process` protocol allows to launch any command in order to process files.
 The syntax is

 ```